alileb2/dementia-care-companion/guide/chapter-1-communication.md

 - Write down key words or draw simple sketches if it helps.

 ### Validate, Don’t Correct
+Correcting a person's memory not only causes distress but also undermines their sense of self and security.
+Our role is to provide emotional safety, not factual accuracy.
+Keep these principles in mind:
 - If the person says something that isn’t factually accurate (e.g., “I need to go to work today,” when they retired years ago), focus on the emotion behind the statement.
 You might reply, “It sounds like you’re feeling ready to do something important.
 Shall we take a walk together?”
 - Acknowledge their feelings: “I can see that worries you,” or “That must have been a happy memory.”
 - Never argue or insist on “the truth.”
 The person’s reality is what they are experiencing in that moment.